-The government is addressing this crisis with a series of relief measures that are almost unprecedented in scale.
+The government has addressed this crisis with a series of relief measures that are almost unprecedented in scale.
 Clearly, there is a national appreciation and understanding for how hard it will be for SMEs to weather this storm.

 To date, here are the most important relief measures available to help small businesses through the COVID-19 outbreak and its dramatic effects.
 We are constantly updating this list, so do check back in - or contact us if you know of any we've missed.

 The Coronavirus Business Interruption Loan Scheme

-The biggest and most significant announcement is the so-called Business Interruption Loan Scheme.
+Another significant support measure is the so-called Business Interruption Loan Scheme.

 It's an unprecedented, government-backed fund available to any business struggling to pay its bills, staff or suppliers.
 An incredible £330 billion has been made available to cover this fund.

-Small businesses can get the first six months of their loan interest free, and the fund will launch next week.
-It will be easy to apply and money will be available from more than 40 lenders.
+Small businesses can get the first six months of their loan interest free.
+So far, £2.8 billion has been loaned and the approval rate is around 50%.
 For more information, visit the British Businesss Bank's dedicated loan page.

 Sick pay covered

-The government is bringing forward legislation that will allow small businesses to reclaim any sick pay related to COVID-19.
+The government will allow small businesses to reclaim any sick pay related to COVID-19.

 Eligibility criteria are straightforward, and you can find out more information at the government's dedicated webpage.

 Business rates relief

 The government has now offered a 12-month business rates holiday for all retail, hospitality and leisure business in England.
 Specific grants will also become available from the government for businesses in those same sectors.